drufball/yosai/_drafts/flaws.md

 Denri waved her hands dismissively.
 "Questions like that are designed to paralyze people.
 If you overthink it, you can create doubt around anything.
 But we _know_ when someone is evil or dangerous to others.
 It's one thing to seek more context and try everything you can to be merciful.
 But I don't care how guilty you feel about things you did in your past, it's no excuse to spare something that's obviously going to hurt others."

 The crow tengu remained passive.
-Its attention shifted back and forth between Denri and Eizo as they spoke, but she couldn't tell if it understood their conversation, or was simply following the sounds.
+Its attention shifted back and forth between Denri and Eizo as they spoke, but she couldn't tell if it understood their conversation or was simply following the sounds.
 Whenever it looked at Eizo, it cocked its head sideways.

 "I do not believe it is as easy to tell good from evil as you think it is.
 And given the obvious fear and hatred you have for these creatures, I would not trust your judgment anyways."